How to Make Money on Medium: An In-Depth Guide for Beginners

-A link from Medium might not be the strongest in the world, in terms of pure SEO punch, but it’s a link that you can build and get for yourself on a site that is recognized as an authority by Google.
-There’s no denying that there’s at least some value in that!
+A link from Medium might not be the strongest in the world.
+At least in terms of pure SEO punch, but it's a link that you can build and get for yourself on a site that is recognized as an authority by Google.
+There's no denying that there's at least some value in that!

 Medium is a high-traffic platform.
-Writing well enough to get articles curated or even featured could result not only in a major boost in traffic, but also a major boost in awareness for who you are and what services you offer.
+Writing well enough to get Medium stories curated or even featured could be big for your earnings.
+Even beyond that, the boost in readers could turn into a major boost in awareness of who you are and what services you offer.

 Two Main Paths

 There are generally two main paths for making money on Medium, and it's possible to combine the two to some extent.
 The first is the writing route.
 For individuals who are very good writers but struggle with affiliate marketing or building niche websites, Medium can be a great way to build a writing portfolio they can actually make consistent income off of.